How to Make Your Car Faster

 It can be difficult to hold the RPMs steady to get a good launch, especially in a manual transmission car.
 COBB’s Launch Control feature allows you to floor the gas pedal at the starting line and hold a specific RPM.
 This enables the potential to build boost off the line and allows for more consistent launches.
 This value is adjusted to adapt to the current surface, tires, power, or weather conditions!
 Spinning out of the hole?
 Lower the RPM!
 Bogging?
 Raise it up!
 A good launch is crucial for fast and consistent ETs.
 Having a couple of tenths advantage in the first 60 feet of any race can mean the difference in winning and losing even if your competition has more power.

-Automotive performance gains don’t always have to be costly.
-Hopefully you’re able to employ at least one of these strategies to help make your car faster.
+Automotive performance gains don’t always have to be costly, you can always do little jobs like bleeding brakes by yourself for continued optimal performance.
+Hopefully, you’re able to employ at least one of these strategies to help make your car faster and perform even better than new.
 You can also check out our knowledge base at www.cobbtuning.com/support for more details on all things COBB!
 We’re also here for troubleshooting tips, upgrade path advice, and can help with any other questions at firstname.lastname@example.org or give us a call at 866-922-3059